btjanaka/art/README.md

 There is a small site associated with this repo and served on Netlify at
 <https://art.btjanaka.net>.
 To build it, run `make site`.

+## Notes

+- The Makefile does not seem to generate the images for `landscapes/retrowave.svg` and `landscapes/retrowave-wide.svg` properly, so the PNGs for these landscapes were manually exported from Inkscape.

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">